 Airborne hazards generally fall into the following basic categories:

 Respirators provide protection either by removing contaminants from the air before they are inhaled or by supplying an independent source of respirable air.
 There are two major classifications of respirators:

 Each class of respirator may have tight-fitting and loose-fitting facepieces.
 An important aspect of respirator operation and classification is the air pressure within the facepiece.
 When the air pressure within the facepiece is negative during inhalation with respect to the ambient air pressure, the respirator is termed a negative-pressure respirator.
 When the pressure is normally positive with respect to ambient air pressure throughout the breathing cycle, the respirator is termed a positive-pressure respirator.
 The concept of negative and positive pressure operation is important when considering potential contaminant leakage into the respirator.

-- Air Purifying Respirators are grouped into three general types: particulate removing, vapor and gas removing, and combination.
+Are grouped into three general types: particulate removing, vapor and gas removing, and combination.
 Elements that remove particulates are called filters, while vapor and gas removing elements are called either chemical cartridges or canisters.
 Filters and canisters/cartridges are the functional portion of air-purifying respirators, and they can generally be removed and replaced once their effective life has expired.
 The exception would be filtering facepiece respirators (commonly referred to as "disposable respirators," "dust masks," or "single-use respirators"), which cannot be cleaned, disinfected, or resupplied with an unused filter after use.

-- Atmosphere-Supplying Respirators are respirators that provide air from a source independent of the surrounding atmosphere instead of removing contaminants from the atmosphere.
+Are respirators that provide air from a source independent of the surrounding atmosphere instead of removing contaminants from the atmosphere.
 These respirators are classified by the method that is used to supply air and the way in which the air supply is regulated.
 Basically, these methods are: self-contained breathing apparatus (air or oxygen is carried in a tank on the worker's back, similar to SCUBA gear); supplied-air respirators (compressed air from a stationary source is supplied through a high-pressure hose connected to the respirator); and combination self-contained and supplied-air respirators.

-- Limitations of Respirator Use.
 Not all workers can wear respirators.
 Individuals with impaired lung function, due to asthma or emphysema for example, may be physically unable to wear a respirator.
 Individuals who cannot get a good facepiece fit, including those individuals whose beards or sideburns interfere with the facepiece seal, will be unable to wear tight-fitting respirators.
 An adequate fit is required for a respirator to be effective.
 In addition to these problems, respirators may also be associated with communication problems, vision problems, fatigue, and reduced work efficiency.

 In principle, respirators usually are capable of providing adequate protection.
 However, problems associated with selection, fit, and use often render them less effective in actual application; these problems prevent the assurance of consistent and reliable protection, regardless of the theoretical capabilities of the respirator.
 Occupational safety and health experts have spent considerable effort over the years developing fit-testing procedures and methods of measuring respirator effectiveness, thereby improving protection for those employees required to wear them.